Landscape Maintenance for the Fire Hazard Zones

 Treating all of this as "brush" leads to crude, destructive maintenance that often ignores the real issue and creates weak, unhealthy plants that are more flammable and need constant maintenance.

 If your landscape is being treated like brush, it’s time to rethink the approach.
+Safe landscapes in the fire hazard zones do not come from clear-cutting your yard.
 Fire maintenance is not a product.
 It’s a practice.

 The Real Problem: Dead Material